CircleCI-Public/server-terraform/eks/managing_user_access.md

 }
 ```

+Note: For this to work, the machine running the terraform will need access to the K8s API.
+If you only enable the private k8s endpoint and your machine cannot access your VPN, terraform will be unable to apply the user mapping to the cluster.

 ### Updating the Cluster admin list
 If you wish to add/remove admin users from your existing cluster, you only need to update the values in your `terraform.tfvars` and run `terrafrom apply`.